jmontleon/pixelbook-fedora/README.md

 ## Orientation
 1. `sudo dnf -y install pixelbook-udev pixelbook-scripts`, if you haven't already.
 1. `sudo dnf -y update`, if you haven't already.
+1. `sudo mv /etc/acpi/events/powerconf /etc/acpi/events/powerconf.disabled~` This will prevent the power button from causing an immediate shutdown in Gnome.
 1. `sudo systemctl enable acpid`
 1. Gnome handles screen orientation automatically.
 1. For others a script, `pixelbook-display-orientation`, is available that can be set to start at login.